domain technicals

 Common Topics: domain, data, technical, information, enlighter

-SEOs wear many hats and from time to time whether during a technical audit or technical troubleshooting it’s nice to have public technical information handy for a domain you’re working on.
+SEOs wear many hats and from time to time whether during a technical audit or technical troubleshooting, it’s nice to have public technical information handy for a domain you’re working on.
 Below are some Python tools you can use to easily grab that available domain information.
-It would be easy to loop this over your entire client list via a manual Python list object or via a database and automate to run every morning so you always have the freshest information at your disposal.
+It would be easy to loop this over your entire client list via a manual Python list object or a database and automate it every morning so you always have the freshest information at your disposal.

 Install Modules